Shank vs. Upper Leg (Beef Round/Lamb Short Leg): What’s the Difference in a Centerpiece Roast?

 • The Wood: Always use fruitwoods like apple or cherry, as leaner beef and lamb absorb smoke rapidly and can easily be overpowered by harsh woods.

-• The Finish: Pull the roast at an internal temperature of 145°F for a juicy, sliceable texture.
+• The Finish: For the Upper Leg (Round / Short Leg): Because this cut is lean, pull the roast at an internal temperature of 130°F–135°F for a juicy, medium-rare, sliceable texture.

 Are there other types of cured beef or lamb?